apache/shiro-site/webapp-tutorial.md

 Step 5 introduces the following 3 changes:

 1. We added a new section (url path) of the webapp that we want to restrict to only authenticated users.
-2. We changed `shiro.ini` to tell shiro to only allow authenticated users to that part of the web app.
+2. We changed `shiro.ini` to tell Shiro to only allow authenticated users to that part of the web app.
 3. We modified the home page to change its output based on if the current `Subject` is authenticated or not.